h3nnn4n/neo-personal-website/website/content/posts/smart-panda.md

 This means that the agent is composed of two optimizers.
 One tries to learn the best strategy while the other tries to find the best move using the current strategy.

+Some notes:

-Note: If you are seeing nothing than this means that your browser does not support WASM :(
+- If you are seeing nothing than this means that your browser does not support WASM :(
-Note2: If you are on mobile the page will probably look like crap :(
+- If you are on mobile the page will probably look like crap :(